sammyculotta/Charged-Particle-Motion-in-Uniform-Electromagnetic-Fields/README.md

 This project simulates the motion of a charged particle in uniform electric and magnetic fields using the **velocity Verlet integration method**.
 The simulation numerically solves the classical equations of motion derived from the **Lorentz force law**, allowing one to study trajectories such as linear acceleration, circular motion, and helical motion depending on the applied fields.

-The code is written in **Python** using **NumPy** and is designed to be modular, readable, and easily extensible to more general field configurations.

 ---